Illustration showing stepped crack through interior plaster wall

 But when the cracks keep coming back — same spot, sometimes wider — filler isn't fixing anything.
 It's hiding it.
 The plaster isn't the problem.
 The wall behind it is.
 Foundation movement, structural cracks in the brickwork, rising damp eating away at the masonry — these are the forces that push through plaster.
 Until the cause is addressed, every repair is temporary.

-The signs below will help you work out whether your plaster damage is cosmetic or structural — and what to do about it.
+The signs below will help you work out whether your plaster wall damage is cosmetic or structural — and what to do about it.

 What are the symptoms of plaster & internal wall damage?